-- 6.5.6 Verification of manufacturing activities by a second manufacturing person is not required. - 6.5.7 In-process testing may be conducted by manufacturing and/or analytical (QC) personnel.
+- 6.5.7 In-process testing may be conducted by manufacturing and/or analytical (QC) personnel.
 Complete records of testing must be maintained (on a testing worksheet or in a Laboratory Notebook). - 6.5.8 Filling of the Tox material into final vials must be performed in an ISO 5 (Class 100) area using aseptic technique.
 If a certified Biological Safety Cabinet is used, the room or area where the biological safety cabinet is located need not be classified or monitored. - 6.5.9 Identify changes from the production plan or unexpected results and note them on the Batch Production Record (BPR) or in the Laboratory Notebook.
 Bring these to the attention of the Project Scientist.
-Although documentation of the change or unexpected result must be documented, they are not required to be logged into the GMP deviation system. - 6.6 Packaging and Product Labeling - 6.6.1 A label galley must be approved for use according to SOP 21403 Origination, Modification and Control of Labels for GMP and GLP Products. - Once labels are prepared for the labeling of a Tox product based on the approved label galley, they must be reviewed by BQA prior to use. - 6.6.3 The area where labeling will occur does not require an area clearance by BQA as a condition to start labeling operations. - 6.6.4 Labeling operations for Tox products do not require BQA observation. - 6.6.5 Reconciliation of labels issued for use is required and must be documented. - 6.7 Storage and Distribution - 6.7.1 Tox material must be stored in calibrated storage units. - 6.7.2 Quality Assurance releases Tox material according to SOP 21002 Product Release. - 6.8 Laboratory Controls - 6.8.1 At a minimum, perform tests for identity, strength, and purity whenever possible. - 6.8.2 Submit testing requests for final release tests to QC according to SOP 22002 - Request for Quality Control Testing. - 6.8.2.1 As appropriate and mutually agreed upon by PA/QC, QA, and the Project Scientist, after accessioning the samples, PA/QC may return a portion of the sample to be tested back to the requesting department to have certain tests performed, e.g., potency or activity, when the requesting department has greater knowledge and experience performing the assay.
+Although documentation of the change or unexpected result must be documented, they are not required to be logged into the GMP deviation system. - 6.6 Packaging and Product Labeling - 6.6.1 A label galley must be approved for use according to SOP 21403 Origination, Modification and Control of Labels for GMP and GLP Products. - 6.6.2 Once labels are prepared for the labeling of a Tox product based on the approved label galley, they must be reviewed by BQA prior to use. - 6.6.3 The area where labeling will occur does not require an area clearance by BQA as a condition to start labeling operations. - 6.6.4 Labeling operations for Tox products do not require BQA observation. - 6.6.5 Reconciliation of labels issued for use is required and must be documented. - 6.7 Storage and Distribution - 6.7.1 Tox material must be stored in calibrated storage units. - 6.7.2 Quality Assurance releases Tox material according to SOP 21002 Product Release. - 6.8 Laboratory Controls - 6.8.1 At a minimum, perform tests for identity, strength, and purity whenever possible. - 6.8.2 Submit testing requests for final release tests to QC according to SOP 22002 -Request for Quality Control Testing. - 6.8.2.1 As appropriate and mutually agreed upon by PA/QC, QA, and the Project Scientist, after accessioning the samples, PA/QC may return a portion of the sample to be tested back to the requesting department to have certain tests performed, e.g., potency or activity, when the requesting department has greater knowledge and experience performing the assay. - 6.8.3 Final product tests for Tox material do not require method validation/qualification. - 6.8.3.1 Final product tests require the use of appropriate positive and negative controls, standards, and suitability requirements, and must be properly documented.